 First, Courts will consider both parents' gross income, which includes salary, tips, bonuses, alimony, rental income, etc. If the federal government can tax it, it is considered income for child support.
 Then, the court deducts Medicare contributions, child support for other children, taxes and union dues.
 The court also looks at the amount of parenting time each parent has - if the NCP has their child overnight for more than 28 percent of the year, they will usually pay less child support.
 The age of a child is also a consideration, as it is generally more expensive to raise a teenager than an infant.
 Of course, there are deviations from the guidelines which are allowed, and things like private school or college tuition are other considerations the court has to look at.

 For more information see Frequently Asked Questions About a Divorce in NJ - Part 1, Frequently Asked Questions About a Divorce in NJ - Part 3, Frequently Asked Questions About a Divorce in NJ - Part 4, and Frequently Asked Questions About a Divorce in NJ - Part 5.
-If you have questions about getting a divorce in NJ, call Peter Van Aulen for a consultation today.
+If you have questions about getting a divorce in NJ, call Peter Van Aulen for a free initial consultation today.
 Call us at 201-845-7400.I am in the Military and Move Frequently.
 Can I Get a Divorce in NJ?

 If you or your spouse are stationed in New Jersey or are residents here, then you can certainly file for divorce while you are here.
 Luckily, New Jersey courts are fairly flexible in the residency requirements when it comes to active military members.How Will my Military Pension Get Divided in a Divorce in NJ?